omznc/TicTacPlusPlus/README.md

 Did you ever think to yourself:
-> "I sure wish I coud play Tic Tac Toe in a console, and I sure dislike all the other C++ Tic Tac Toe implementations other people made".
+> " I wish to suffer, and I sure wish I coud play Tic Tac Toe in a console, and I sure dislike all the other C++ Tic Tac Toe implementations that other people made".

 No?
 Well, too bad.
 I still made it.